 Samsung recently released its flagship carrier.
 Along with Galaxy S10, there are two more editions of S10.
 The S10 plus and S10E.
-The Samsung Galaxy S10 Plus is the higher end smartphone.
+The Samsung Galaxy S10 Plus is the high-end smartphone.
 It has better specs and it a bigger display screen.
-Whereas, S10E is a lower end smartphone, which costs less and does not have a premium glass body.
+Whereas, S10E is a low-tier smartphone, which costs less and does not have a premium glass body.
 Along with that, there is a cut down in specs as well in S10E.
 A common error in Samsung smartphones is Galaxy S10 not registered on Network.
 Today, we will talk about all its potential solutions.

 Samsung Galaxy S10 comes with new amazing looks that make it stand out from the rest of smartphones.
 Samsung released the other two smartphones along with Galaxy S10.
 Namely, Galaxy S10+ which is a bigger model, has a bigger screen and Galaxy S10E.
 Which are low end and less expensive model of the Galaxy S series.

 Samsung has high-quality hardware in its devices.
 They all come with durable hardware that lasts for years.
 Where Samsung lags is the software for their amazing devices.
 Samsung uses AOSP of Android which used to be called TouchWiz in recent devices now it is called One UI.
 There are a number of changes that are being introduced in the latest operating system of Galaxy Devices.

 Galaxy S10 Not Registered on Network:

 If you have been using Samsung from long.
 You might have come across this error number of times.
 Mostly, it comes up when you move from a no network area back to the coverage area.
 It mostly appears when you try to make calls or send a text.
 This error “Galaxy S10 not registered on network” also makes it impossible to use data network.